 - d.
 Appendix A "Table II" Wages Current Part-Time Employees shall be amended to include: "(5) Effective July 1, 2019 Each employee will receive a two percent (2.0%) per hour increase in their straight-time hourly rate.
 (6) Effective July 1, 2020 Each employee will receive a two percent (2.0%) per hour increase in their straight-time hourly rate.
+(7) Effective July 1, 2021 Each employee will receive a two percent (2.0%) per hour increase in their straight-time hourly rate.
 (7) Effective July 1, 2021 Each employee will receive a two percent (2.0%) per hour increase in their straight-time hourly rate." - e.
 Appendix A "Table III" Wages New Part-Time Employees A. Starting wages for new part-time employees shall be amended to include: